AlyxMoon/epicodus-project03-mr-robogers-neighborhood/README.md

 - Add a second form field that takes a name as an input.
 Then update the output so that the program states "Won't you be my neighbor, {name}?" instead of "Won't you be my neighbor?"

 ## Tests

+The tests have all been implemented in the code, they can be found in the `js/tests` directory.
+They will run in the javascript console when the page is loaded, if you want to see all of the test results live you should open the page and look there.

 #### Describe: convertNumToRobogerSpeak()